 The year was 1952 and Bill West was just 15 years old.
-Little Billy was a skinny kid, not even 100 pounds, but he was coming to an age where he wanted to change that.
+Young Bill was a skinny kid, not even 100 pounds, but he was coming to an age where he wanted to change that.
 He wanted to be big and strong.
 He wanted to be a man.

 It was at the Philadelphia Junior Police League that Bill first learned about weightlifting.
 While the guys were sparring in the boxing ring, Bill saw a kid who looked exactly the way he wanted to: wide shoulders, muscular back, and bulging arms.
 He asked the kid what he did to get that way.

 Iron pills?
 Bill wondered.
 What kind of answer is that?

 “He means weightlifting,” the police instructor explained.
 “Why don’t you try Fritsche’s Gym to gain some bulk.”